Orange County Wage & Hour Lawyer

 Every employee, regardless of their position within a company, is guaranteed certain rights under federal and California state laws.
-Often times an employee may feel that they are being treated unfairly pertaining to breaks, wages paid and reimbursements owed to them; however uncertainty about their actual legal rights prevents them from seeking help.
+Often, employees may feel that they are being treated unfairly pertaining to breaks, wages paid, and reimbursements owed to them.
+However, uncertainty about their actual legal rights prevents them from seeking help.

-Questions to ask yourself about the most commonly violated wage & hour laws:
+Questions to ask yourself about the most violated California wage and hour laws:

-If you are employed by a California business and can answer yes to any of these questions, contact The Soliman Firm to request a free paycheck evaluation and a free consultation to help determine if your employer has cheated you out of money owed to you.
+If you are employed by a California business and can answer yes to any of these questions, contact The Soliman Firm, PLC to request a free paycheck evaluation and a free consultation to help determine if your employer has cheated you out of money owed to you.

 We have a strong history of successfully obtaining verdicts and settlements on behalf of employees whose rights have been violated, and will use every resource at our disposal to help you get the compensation you are entitled to under the law.